master-of-zen/Av1an/README.md

     -q --quiet              Do not print a progress bar to the terminal.

     -l --logging            Path to .log file(By default created in temp folder)

     --temp                  Set path for the temporary folder.
 Default: .temp

-    --mkvmerge              Use mkvmerge for concatenating instead of FFmpeg.
-                            Use when concatenation fails.
+    -c --concat             Concatenation method to use for splits Default: ffmpeg [possible values: ffmpeg, mkvmerge, ivf]

     --webm                  Outputs webm file.
                             Use only if you're sure the source video and audio are compatible.

 <h3 align="center">FFmpeg options</h3>

-    -a   --audio_params     FFmpeg audio settings (Default: copy audio from source to output)
+    -a   --audio-params     FFmpeg audio settings (Default: copy audio from source to output)
                             Example: -a '-c:a libopus -b:a  64k'

-    -ff  --ffmpeg           FFmpeg options video options.
+    -f  --ffmpeg           FFmpeg options video options.
                             Applied to each encoding segment individually.
-                            (Warning: Cropping doesn't work with Target VMAF mode without specifying it in --vmaf_filter)
+                            (Warning: Cropping doesn't work with Target VMAF mode without specifying it in --vmaf-filter)
                             Example:
                             --ff " -vf scale=320:240 "

-    -fmt --pix_format       Setting custom pixel/bit format for piping (Default: 'yuv420p10le')
+    --pix-format            Setting custom pixel/bit format for piping (Default: 'yuv420p10le')
                             Options should be adjusted accordingly, based on the encoder.

 <h3 align="center">Segmenting</h3>

-    --split_method          Method used for generating splits.(Default: PySceneDetect)
+    --split-method          Method used for generating splits.(Default: PySceneDetect)
                             Options: `pyscene`, `aom_keyframes`, `none`
                             `pyscene` - PyScenedetect, content based scenedetection
                             with threshold.